Join the TEAM

 The next step is to identify how much time you would like to donate to Coral Restoration Foundation™.
 Are you planning to be around for 6 months, 1 week, or do you live here?

 If you are only planning to be here for a few days or a few weeks, the Recreational Dive Program might be a better fit.
-If you are going to be here for a longer period of time or are a South Florida resident becoming a regular volunteer might be the best option.
+If you are going to be here for at least two months or are a South Florida resident, then becoming a regular volunteer might be the best option.

 What is the difference between a Dive Program and the Volunteer Program?

-A Dive Program is a one or two-day immersive experience that involves a lecture, hands-on training, and dives on a charter boat with a local dive operator of the group's choosing.
-The dives are facilitated by Coral Restoration Foundation™ staff or interns.
-Dive Programs are organized by a group who arrange the charter.
-The cost involves the price per diver as charged by the dive operator, as well as $50 per diver, per day that comes to the Coral Restoration Foundation™.
+A Dive Program is a one or two-day immersive experience that involves a lecture, hands-on training, and two dives on a charter boat with a local dive operator and are facilitated by Coral Restoration Foundation™ staff or interns.
+Dive Programs can either be organized by a group for a private charter or are one of our pre-scheduled public programs.
+The cost of a dive program involves the price per diver as charged by the dive operator, as well as $50 per diver, per day that supports Coral Restoration Foundation™.
 There is a discounted price for student groups of $35 per diver, per day.

-The Volunteer Program is for divers who want to be involved on a regular, long-term basis.
-These volunteers participate in a half-day training event and then dive off the boats that belong to Coral Restoration Foundation™.
-These divers usually participate in longer days on the water, sometimes up to eight hours a day working alongside Coral Restoration Foundation™ Staff and interns.
-These divers are required to have their own dive equipment.
+The Volunteer Program is for divers who want to be involved on a consistent, long-term basis.
+These volunteers go through several training charters to learn about all parts of our restoration work before they are invited onto the workboats belonging to Coral Restoration Foundation™.
+These divers usually participate in longer days on the water, sometimes up to eight hours a day working alongside Coral Restoration Foundation™ staff and interns.
+These divers are required to have their own dive equipment, amongst other certifications listed below.

 What are the requirements if I want to be a dive volunteer?

-Volunteers must be based in South Florida, or plan to be in the area for three weeks or longer.
+Volunteers must be based in South Florida, or plan to be in the area for two months or longer.

-We ask all new dive volunteers to complete a dive release, fill out a medical evaluation, and if necessary obtain a dive physical with a physician’s signature.
+We ask all new dive volunteers to complete a dive release, fill out a medical evaluation, and get a dive physical from a doctor.

 Do I need my own dive equipment?

 Yes, volunteers will need to provide their own dive equipment.
-This means BCD, regulator, weights, mask, fins, snorkel, and (preferably) dive computer.
+This means BCD, regulator, weights, mask, fins, snorkel, wetsuit, gloves and dive computer.
 We will provide the tanks and tank fills.

 If you are diving between October and April we suggest a 3-5mm wetsuit.